-Abstract.
-We study the question of activity classification in videos and present a novel approach for recognizing human action categories in videos by combining information from appearance and motion of human body parts.
-Our approach uses a tracking step which involves Particle Filtering and a local non - parametric clustering step.
-The motion information is provided by the trajectory of the cluster modes of a local set of particles.
-The statistical information about the particles of that cluster over a number of frames provides the appearance information.
+An important cue to high level scene understanding is to analyze the objects in the scene and their behavior and interactions.
+In this paper, we study the problem of classification of activities in videos, as this is an integral component of any scene understanding system, and present a novel approach for recognizing human action categories in videos by combining information from appearance and motion of human body parts.
+Our approach is based on tracking human body parts by using mixture particle filters and then clustering the particles using local non - parametric clustering, hence associating a local set of particles to each cluster mode.
+The trajectory of these cluster modes provides the "motion" information and the "appearance" information is provided by the statistical information about the relative motion of these local set of particles over a number of frames.
 Later we use a "Bag of Words" model to build one histogram per video sequence from the set of these robust appearance and motion descriptors.
-These histograms provide us characteristic information which helps us to discriminate among various human actions and thus classify them correctly.
+These histograms provide us characteristic information which helps us to discriminate among various human actions which ultimately helps us in better understanding of the complete scene.

-We tested our approach on the standard KTH and Weizmann human action datasets and the results were comparable to the state of the art.
+We tested our approach on the standard KTH and Weizmann human action datasets and the results were comparable to most of the state of the art methods.
 Additionally our approach is able to distinguish between activities that involve the motion of complete body from those in which only certain body parts move.
-In other words, our method discriminates well between activities with "gross motion" like running, jogging etc. and "local motion" like waving, boxing etc.
+In other words, our method discriminates well between activities with "global body motion" like running, jogging etc. and "local motion" like waving, boxing etc.

-1 Introduction
+1. Introduction

-Classification of human actions in video sequences has been extensively studied by the vision community due to its wide number of applications which include video surveillance, object level video summarization, video indexing etc. Besides this, it also provides a summary of the complex video data enabling efficient processing for high level tasks.
-This task is challenging because of occlusion, background clutter, camera motion etc.
+Classification of human actions in video sequences has been extensively studied by the vision community due to its wide number of applications which include video surveillance, object level video summarization, video indexing, high level scene understanding etc. Besides this, it also provides a summary of the complex video data enabling efficient processing for high level tasks.
+The main challenges encountered in this task are occlusion, background clutter and camera motion.

 Broadly, the existing approaches can be divided into two categories i.e. supervised and unsupervised.
-Since our algorithm works in the supervised setting, so we will cover the unsupervised approaches only briefly.
+Since our algorithm works in the supervised setting, so we will describe the unsupervised approaches only briefly.

 One class of approaches deal with using spatio temporal features for the classification of human actions.
-In [1] the authors apply spatio temporal volumetric features that scan the video in space and time.
-Laptev et. al. [2] extend the concept of 2D Harris and Förstner [3, 4] interest point detectors to 3D where the third dimension is temporal.
+In [11] the authors apply spatio temporal volumetric features that scan the video in space and time.
+Laptev et. al. [13] extend the concept of 2D Harris and Förstner [7, 6] interest point detectors to 3D where the third dimension is temporal.
 Their approach is based on the assumption that interesting events in videos are characterized by strong variations in both spatial and temporal domains, hence they correspond to spatio temporal interest points "corners".
 Intuitively a spatio temporal corner is an image region containing a spatial corner whose velocity vector is reversing direction i.e. accelerating.
 The main assumption of this approach is that accelerating motion is interesting.
 But, this may not be justified as constant velocity or gradually changing motion may also be interesting [5].
 Dollár et. al. propose an alternative approach to behavior recognition using sparse spatio temporal interest points by applying separate filters in spatial and temporal domains (2D Gaussian smoothing kernel and quadrature pair of 1D Gabor filters) respectively.
-The problem with their approach is that their detector fires only when there is a periodic motion, in other words they are assuming that only periodic events are interesting, which may not be always true and may constrain the performance of the detector when used on a wide variety of video sequences.
+The problem with their approach is that their detector fires only when there is a periodic motion, in other words they are assuming that only periodic events are interesting, which may not be always true and may constrain the performance of the detector when tested on a wide variety of video sequences.